 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-There have been recent attacks on foreign-owned shops in and around Johannnesburg, leading to sometimes deadly riots.
+There have been recent attacks on foreign-owned shops in and around Johannesburg, leading to sometimes deadly riots.
 Be extra careful if you are traveling to Johannesburg or other major cities in South Africa, as tensions may arise.
 Keep up to date with local news and avoid protests, demonstrations and stay away from any violence if you see it occur on the streets.
 Here are a few tips on what to do if you are traveling in a country experiencing civil unrest

 Cape Town is currently experiencing a serious drought.
 When and if the dams drop below a certain level (“Day Zero”), taps will be shut off, and residents will have to line up to collect daily water rations.
 As of December 18, based on consumption and expected rainfall, Day Zero was projected to be April 29, 2018.